Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

 - Budget-priced subscription options

 BEST FOR BUDGET:Surfshark is a great option for Japanese users looking for reliable VPN service that doesn’t break the bank.
 The provider’s unlimited simultaneous connections allowance also makes it great for large groups.
 A 30-day money-back guarantee is available.

 ExpressVPN offers great global server coverage, fast speeds, comprehensive app support and top-notch customer support, making it quite the well-rounded provider.

 The provider’s global server network is one of the best in the business and is made up of 3,000+ servers located in Japan and 93 other countries around the world.

 No worries on the online anonymity end of things thanks to the provider’s military-level encryption, a kill switch, and IPv6 and DNS leak protection.
 A split-tunneling option allows you to specify which apps use the ExpressVPN encrypted tunnel.

 Privacy after the fact is also well tended to thanks to the provider’s no-logs-ever server policy and a Bitcoin subscription payment option.

-ExpressVPN’s connection speeds are second to none, coming in as fastest of them all in my most recent round of download speed tests.
-Movie fans will appreciate the provider’s 4K- and HD-capable connections, as will gamers and file sharing fans.
+Movie fans will appreciate ExpressVPN’s 4K- and HD-capable connections, as will gamers and file sharing fans.
 No data caps to worry about with this provider.